oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/debugging.md

   # kubectl -n sample-domain1-ns logs pod/sample-domain1-introspect-domain-job-v2l7k
   ```

-  A common reason for the introspector job to fail is because of a typo in a model file.
+  A common reason for the introspector job to fail is because of an error in a model file.
 Here's some sample log output from an introspector job that shows such a failure:

   ```
   ...